-As far as western mountains go, the Bridgers just north of Bozeman, Montana, are fairly typical, complete with a number of hiking trails, baggable peaks and a giant “M” slapped on its southernmost end.
-These mountains, though, are anything but ordinary.
-The eastern slopes are home to the ski lifts of Bridger Bowl, where Bozeman’s rapidly growing, outdoor-loving population hikes the Bowl’s ridgelines to ski and board its legendary “cold smoke”.
-In the past decade, the Bridger foothills have exploded with new homes—and an 8,000-acre wildfire in 2020 destroyed 30 of them.
-The area is the poster-child for the wildland urban interface.
+As far as Montana mountain ranges go, the Bridgers are fairly typical, complete with a number of hiking trails, baggable peaks, and a giant “M” emblazoned on the hill closest to town.
+These mountains are anything but ordinary.
+The eastern slopes are home to the ski lifts of Bridger Bowl, where Bozeman’s rapidly growing, outdoor-loving population hikes the Bowl’s ridgelines to ski and board its legendary snow.
+In the past decade, the Bridger foothills have exploded with new homes as Montana’s fastest growing county expands to support the growing number of residents.

-Thriving in the cliffs above this suburban wild is a population of wild mountain goats.
-But up until recently, biologists had no accurate idea how many goats lived here or how they were doing.
-Enter the Rocky Mountain Goat Alliance (RMGA).
+Thriving in the cliffs above the suburban development is a population of wild mountain goats.
+Until recently though, biologists had no accurate idea how many goats lived here or how they were doing.
+Enter the Rocky Mountain Goat Alliance.